Utopia (comics): Chapter III

 The "Omega Machine" that Dark Beast is using on Hank McCoy is slowly eating him away, causing him great pain and torment.
 In another cell, Xavier tries to console McCoy and give him words of hope.
 Meanwhile, Osborn is not impressed with the Omega Machine's test results and wants Dark Beast to make sure the machine works in removing powers from mutants, without killing them.
 Elsewhere, Frost and the Dark X-Men are finishing up quelling the riots and capture the team led by Hellion.
 During the skirmish, Daken almost kills Avalanche, but Frost stops him in time, reminding him to avoid force.
 Cyclops secretly meets with Osborn and demands he leave San Francisco.
 Osborn is furious with this demand and threatens to kill Cyclops.
 The Dark X-Men return to their base where Frost (still upset over Daken's actions) demands that Osborn and Dark Beast show her around the facility to verify that all the captured mutants are treated fairly.
 While she examines the facility, Xavier speaks to her telepathically unbeknownst to Osborn and Dark Beast.
 Emma tries to find Xavier, but his cell is rigged with a hologram that shows an empty storage cell.
 Back in San Francisco, Simon Trask gathers a group of Human Sentinels who are ready to destroy all mutants.

 Chapter IV

 Frost's team is called out to deal with the Bio-Sentinels attacking San Francisco.
 Emma discovers that whatever Trask has infected his people with has killed them.
-Dani Moonstar goes to Las Vegas in the hope of approaching someone with a deal.
+Danielle Moonstar goes to Las Vegas in the hope of approaching someone with a deal.
 Osborn then sends Frost's team to St. Francis Hospital to deal with Simon Trask.
-Magik meets up with X-Force to retrieve the imprisoned mutants while Psylocke, Kavita Rao, Madison Jeffries and Dr. Nemesis are just off the Pacific coast, reactivating a ship.
+Magik meets up with X-Force to retrieve the imprisoned mutants while Psylocke, Kavita Rao, Madison Jeffries, and Doctor Nemesis are just off the Pacific coast, reactivating a ship.